What's the Sperrins judicial review and how's it opposing extraction?

 Its core elements are:

-and c) the fact that a lack of scientific certainty shouldn't be used to avoid taking action to prevent that damage.
+c) The fact that a lack of scientific certainty shouldn't be used to avoid taking action to prevent that damage.

-Further information is needed to make a proper assessment as to the environmental impact of the miner prospecting licences.
+Further information is needed to make a proper assessment as to the environmental impact of the MPLs.

 Our concern is that the number of extractive activities already underway (both recorded and unrecorded), coupled with decades of mineral prospecting, will turn these Special Areas of Conservation and Areas of Outstanding Natural Beauty into Swiss cheese.